 For children with autism, meltdowns typically stem from sensory processing challenges, communication difficulties, or feeling overwhelmed by their environment.
 Their nervous system becomes flooded with sensory information they can’t process, leading to genuine distress.
 It’s not about wanting something—it’s about their body and brain being unable to manage the input they’re receiving.

-Traditional tantrums, however, are usually goal-directed.
+Traditional tantrums, however, are voluntary and usually goal-directed.
 A child wants something specific (a toy, candy, attention) and has learned that certain behaviors might help them get it.
-They remain somewhat aware of their behavior and its potential outcome.
+They remain somewhat aware of their behavior and its potential outcome, and the tantrum usually ends with ease when they obtain the object of their desire or the behaviour they expected.

 2. The Range of Reactions

-While typical tantrums tend to be consistently explosive, autism meltdowns can manifest in different ways.
+While typical tantrums tend to be consistently explosive (kicking, hitting, breath holding, screaming or crying), autism meltdowns can manifest in many different ways, even silent.

-Some children become loud and physically expressive, but others might withdraw completely—running away to hide, refusing interaction, or “zoning out” mentally while physically present.
+When experiencing an autism meltdown, some children become loud and physically expressive, while others may withdraw completely.
+This includes running away to hide, refusing interaction, or “zoning out” mentally while physically present.
 Because these quieter meltdowns don’t cause disruption, they can be easy to miss if you don’t know what to look for.

 Remember that what might seem minor to you could be genuinely overwhelming for your child.
 When your child communicates discomfort—whether verbally or through behavior—it’s important to take their experience seriously.